Mastering Marathon Pacing: Taper, Workouts, and Race‑Day Strategies

 • Easy/Recovery: 1–2 min/km slower than your marathon target.

-• Threshold: The pace you can sustain for a 20‑minute effort without a noticeable rise in breathlessness.
+• Threshold: The pace you can hold for 20 minutes of hard effort without gasping.

 • Fast-Finish: 10-15 s per mile faster than marathon pace for the final 5–6 km.

-Use a recent long run or a 10 km race to calculate these zones.
-Most runners find that a modest 5‑10 % margin on the marathon pace works well for the easy zone.
+Pull a recent long run or 10 km race to set these.
+Most people find a buffer of 5-10 % below marathon pace works nicely for the easy zone.

 • Warm-up: 10 minutes easy (zone 1) with dynamic mobility.